 But it’s no mystery that I prefer to take a non-pharmaceutical route as much as possible.
 Why wouldn’t I when two of the most effective natural brain nutrients don’t require a prescription or carry a warning label?

 Phosphatidylserine (PS for short) is a key building block for the cells in your brain where it’s normally found there in high concentrations.
-It’s also one of the most studied for supporting cognition, focus, memory, comprehension and more.
-For these reasons, Peak PS™ is my first supplement of every day.
+It’s also considered a nootropic, which is a supplement that supports the brain.
+For these reasons, it’s my first supplement of every day.

 We haven’t been dealt a fair hand in matters of hormones.
 But you can empower your brain and move on to make the second half of your life even better.